Insomnia and cancer: what to do when you can't sleep

 2: Meditation

-- Body scans are one technique which can help to relax.
-This is where you mentally scan your body and focus on how each part is feeling.
+Focus on how each part of your body is feeling.
 Start by focusing your attention on your toes and repeat the practice all the way up the body, allowing 20-30 seconds to focus on each body part.
-As you do this, keep taking long, deep breaths.
+As you do this, breathe slowly.

 Read more about mind-body therapy techniques.